 - Gross monthly income of $3,500 x .29 = $1,015 can be applied to housing

 - Gross monthly income of $3,500 x .41 = $1,435 can be applied to recurring debt plus housing expenses

-If you want to calculate pre-qualification numbers with your own financial data, use this Loan Qualifying Calculator.
+If you want to run your own numbers, use this Mortgage Pre-Qualification Calculator.

-Don't forget these ratios are only guidelines.
-We'd be thrilled to help you pre-qualify to help you determine how much you can afford.
+Don't forget these are only guidelines.
+We will be thrilled to pre-qualify you to help you determine how much you can afford.

-At Channel Mortgage LLC, we answer questions about qualifying all the time.
+Channel Mortgage LLC can answer questions about these ratios and many others.
 Give us a call at (718) 639-9500.